 Remember that the sun changes position in the sky throughout the year, so an area that is mostly shade in spring and fall may get more intense sunlight in the summer when the sun is higher in the sky (and hotter).

-This means your sensitive shade plants could start burning in the sun in July and August.
-You don’t want that, so it’s super important to map the sun in your garden a few times throughout the year.
+This means your sensitive shade plants could start burning out in July and August.
+You don’t want that, so it’s super important to map the sun patterns in your garden a few times throughout the year.

 Also think about how a garden area might be affected once trees get their leaves in the spring.
 A full sun garden in the spring and fall could become pretty shady during the summer once the trees are full of leaves.